williaz/TechRefresher/AWS.md

 - Egress-only Internet gateway
   - IPv6 version of NAT gateway
   - stateful @@
+- Bring Your Own IP Addresses (BYOIP):
+  - You can bring part or all of your public IPv4 address range from your on-premises network to your AWS account.
+  - The ROA authorizes Amazon to advertise an address range under a specific AS number
+  - IP pool, use EIP
 - Elastic Network Interface(ENI)
   - create one or more network interfaces and attach them to you instance
   - attibutes of the ENI follow along with it